p-322/dataspace-experiments/README.md

 The experiments are intentionally hands-on: you run everything locally, watch containers start, see contract negotiations finalize, and retrieve data through a controlled endpoint.

+## About the blog series

+This repository accompanies a series of blog posts published by P-322 Consultancy on dataspaces, digital heritage, and access governance.

+Rather than starting from policy documents or architectural diagrams, the blogs work the other way around: they begin with running code.
+Each experiment in this repository is used to explore a concrete question — what actually happens when data is shared under conditions, who decides, and where responsibility lives in the infrastructure.

+The blogs document the reasoning behind the experiments, the design choices that were made, and the things that broke along the way.
+They are written for people who work at the intersection of heritage, data infrastructure, and policy — not just developers, but also architects, strategists, and decision-makers who want to understand what “dataspaces” mean in practice.

+You can read the blogs on https://p-322.com, and follow the experiments here to reproduce, inspect, or extend them yourself.
+The code and the writing are meant to be read together.

 ## Overview

 Each experiment follows the same general setup: